nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 #### Unknown resource ####
 A situation is outlined below when a CDS server would support this behaviour:

-* When a request references a resource that cannot be resolved; for example, this error should be expected when an EMS request references the unique id of a ServiceDefinition or a Questionnaire, but the id is not known by the receiving CDSS.
+* When a request references a resource that cannot be resolved; for example, this error should be expected when an EMS request references the unique id of a `ServiceDefinition` or a `Questionnaire`, but the id is not known by the receiving CDSS.
 Relevant scenarios would be as follows:-
-    * EMS retrieval of a ServiceDefinition or a Questionnaire by logical id from a CDSS.
+    * EMS retrieval of a `ServiceDefinition` or a `Questionnaire` by logical id from a CDSS.

 The table below summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for these exception scenarios.